hanialomari/hanialomari/README.md

 **Open to:** collaborative projects on diversity-aware retrieval, interpretable vision-language models, or new evaluation benchmarks for multimodal reasoning, let’s talk.
 I’m excited about building the tools that help us navigate meaning across modalities with empathy and precision.

 **How to reach me:** [Website](https://hanialomari.github.io/) · [Scholar](https://scholar.google.com/citations?user=Ft_qTcwAAAAJ&hl=en) · [LinkedIn](https://www.linkedin.com/in/hanialomari/) · [Email](mailto:hani@vt.edu)

-**Fun fact:** I’m picky about figures—clear icons, readable plots, and fair comparisons matter as much as the numbers.